-We rely in part on a single third-party distributor to effectively distribute our products outside the United States. \
+We rely in part on a single third-party distributor to effectively distribute our products outside the United States.

 We depend in part on a single third-party distributor for the warehousing, programming and shipment of our products in certain territories in Europe.
 We depend on this distributor's efforts, yet we are unable to control its efforts completely.
-This distributor typically sells a variety of other non-competing products that may limit the resources it dedicates to our gammaCore therapy.
-In addition, we are unable to ensure that our distributor complies with all applicable laws regarding the sale of our products.
+This distributor typically performs the same services for a variety of other non-competing products that may limit the resources it dedicates to our gammaCore therapy.
 If our distributor fails to effectively distribute gammaCore in full compliance with applicable laws, our operating results and business may suffer.
 Recruiting and retaining qualified third-party distributors and training them in our technology and product offerings requires significant time and resources.
 To develop and expand our distribution, we must continue to scale and improve our processes and procedures that support our distributors.